kevynsantos1/ECE-3301L---Introduction-to-Microcontrollers-Lab/Lab5.X/README.md

-In this lab we learned how to use ADC and Interrupts.
-In this program, we use a 10k ohm potentiometer to show how our ADC pin works.
-We set this ADC reading up so that the higher the value, the more LEDS light up.
-We first setup our input/output ports.
-Then we have to setup our ADC pin using the proper registers.
-Then we configure the ADC interrupt.
-In the interrupt we set different sets of LEDS to turn on for different voltage ratings.
+In this lab I learned how to use ADC and Interrupts.
+In this program, a 10k ohm potentiometer is used to show how our ADC pin works.
+This ADC reading is set up so that the higher the value, the more LEDS light up.
+First the input/output ports are setup.
+Then I setup the ADC pin using the proper registers.
+Then configure the ADC interrupt.
+In the interrupt, different sets of LEDS turn on for different voltage ratings.